Honey-Roast Carrots with Fennel

 There is almost no vegetable that isn’t improved by roasting.
 (Maybe peas.
 Who knows?
 We’ll give them a go.)
 Roasting does two great things to a vegetable.
 First, it reduces its water content, intensifying its flavour.
 And then you get the benefit of all the brown nutty bits where the vegetable’s sugars have caramelised.
 So transformingly good.
 You have to wonder why some people still boil their veg into soggy submission, don’t you?

-These roast carrots are just as good cold as warm and they reheat well.
+These roast carrots are just as good cold as they are warm and they reheat well.
 We love them tossed with a handful of rocket, some crumbled feta and toasted almonds as a warm salad – lovely on its own or with some simple grilled meat or chicken, like the butterflied chooks with rosemary, lemon and garlic on this week’s menu.
-Give them a whirl – we’re sure you’ll find all sorts of uses for them
+Give them a whirl – we’re sure you’ll find all sorts of uses for them.

 1 tbs olive oil